gpdowney/lightweightLSAT/pages/game/game.md

 Know how to automatically recognize them and how to quickly draw them.

-Don't be Cowboy without a system, dependent only on your intuitions, reinventing the wheel every time.
+Don't be Cowboy without a System.
+If you depend only on intuitions, you'll have to reinvent the wheel every time you play a game.

+Gain speed and confidence by knowing the normal stuff.
+Don't sweat the hard and weird stuff, it'll make more sense after you take care of the easy stuff.

 ## Slow is smooth.
 Smooth is fast

-Be a Robot.
+Be like a Robot.
 Robots are mechanical and consistent.

-You don't need to be a Wizard.
-Wizards depend on unreliable magic.
-If the magic happens, go with it, but don't depend on it.
+You don't need to be like a Wizard.
+Wizards glance at a Game and completely understand it.
+But Wizards' magic is unreliable.
+When the magic happens, go with it, but don't depend on it.

 [1]: assets/images/LGanatomy.png
 [2]: visualize.html